The Kerr-Newman metric: A Review: Further Advances

 Finally, we remark that the concept of algebraic speciality, which has underlined virtually all of this review, changes in higher dimensions.
 In four dimensions, the notion of algebraic speciality is captured by degenerate principal null vectors, which are also described in terms of Weyl spinors \cite{Penrose:1984}.
 However, for higher dimensions, these vector and spinor approaches lead to \emph{different} definitions of algebraic speciality \cite{DeSmet:2002fv, Coley:2004jv}.
 Furthermore, the applicability of these (and other) classifications in finding novel solutions to the field equations has proven rather limited.

 \acknowledgments

-It is a pleasure to thank Marek Demia\'nski, Pau Figueras, and Aidan Keane for various comments and discussions.
+It is a pleasure to thank Marek Demia\'nski, Pau Figueras, J\"org Frauendiener, and Aidan Keane for various comments and discussions.
 The work of TMA is supported by a Title A Research Fellowship at St. John's College, Cambridge.